Brewers vs Yankees Prediction — AI Finds CAN'T MISS MLB Lines & Props (Mar 29)

 Milwaukee vs. New York Yankees Prediction (AI)

-Remi, our AI sports algorithm, has been pouring over mountains of data from every facet between the Brewers and Yankees and using recursive machine learning and impressive AI to examine the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over millions of data from every past game between the Brewers and Yankees and using recursive machine learning and kick-ass AI to analyze the data to a single cover probability.

-Interestingly enough, the data has been most keyed in on the trending weight emotional bettors regularly put on New York Yankees’s strength factors between a Brewers team going up against a possibly strong Yankees team.
-We’ve found the true game analytics might reflect a slight lean against one Vegas line in particular.
+Remi has been most focused on the linear correlation of weight knucklehead sportsbettors tend to put on Milwaukee’s strength factors between a Brewers team going up against a possibly rested Yankees team.
+In reality, the true game analytics appear to reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our MLB AI picks for FREE now.